 Between 50 to 70 million U.S. adults live with sleep disorders and 30 percent of Americans struggle with poor sleep habits, according to the Centers for Disease Control.
-The CDC considers the nation’s restless ways a health epidemic and with good reason.
 Bad sleep contributes to many health problems, including cardiovascular disease, obesity, diabetes and dementia.
 This study increases the understanding of how sleep contributes to dementia.

 “These studies are important because they help shine a light on the underlying mechanisms so we can understand the physiology of sleep,” said Dr. Carol Ash, director of sleep medicine at Meridian Health New Jersey.
 “Simple changes in behavior become a simple way to intervene and perhaps stop the process of dementia before it starts.”

 In people, side sleeping opens the airways and improves air flow.

 People can train themselves to sleep on their sides, just like they can prime themselves to have good sleep habits.
 Pregnant women should consider sleeping on their left sides because it increases blood flow to the uterus.

 People with sleep apnea, cardiac disease, acid reflux or neurological disease with impaired swallowing often sleep inclined on their backs.

 "Back sleepers, what that does is help to distribute the weight more evenly," said Ash.